SQream/sqream_docs/configuration_guides/current_method_configuration_levels.rst

 	   ``33554432,67108864,134217728,268435456,536870912,786432000,107374,``
 	   ``1824,1342177280,1610612736,1879048192,2147483648,2415919104,``
 	   ``2684354560,2952790016,3221225472``
-   * - ``cacheEvictionMilliseconds``
+   * - ``blockNewVarcharObjects``
-     - Anyone
+     - SUPERUSER
      - Session
-     - Sets how long the cache stores contents before being flushed.
-Allowed values: 1-4000000000.
+     - Disables the creation of new tables, views, external tables containing Varchar columns, and the creation of user-defined functions with Varchar arguments or a Varchar return value.
-     - bigint
+     - boolean
-     - ``2000``
+     - ``FALSE``
    * - ``cacheDiskDir``
      - Anyone
      - Session